Batemans Bay Ocean Fishing & Fishing Charters

 - Stay alert – Never ever turn your back on the sea – if the waves, weather or swell threaten your fishing spot then leave immediately.

 - Ask for advice from locals who know the area.

 - Do not jump in if someone is washed into the water.

 Durras Beach Fishing

 Direct from Lakesea Park a short walk over the dunes will put you in the middle of Durras’ main beach.
 Stretching approximately 3km in length this beach continually produces great fishing year round.
-It won’t take long to spot a nice gutter and bag a beam, tailor, salmon, whiting or flathead.
-For the more patient angler the illusive big Jewfish are caught in these same gutters usually late afternoon or early mornings making a memorable picture to take back home.
+It won’t take long to spot a nice gutter and bag a bream, tailor, salmon, whiting or flathead.
+For the more patient angler the illusive big jewfish are caught in these same gutters usually late afternoon or early mornings making a memorable picture to take back home.
 Durras main beach is very open to the ocean and is excellent for beach worming and gathering pipis for bait.